lxndrv/PIF/definitions/concept-state.md

 It is continuously recalculated based on the system's internal organization and external environment.

-In PIF, state is universal: it applies to atoms, organisms, minds, organizations, and societies.
+In PIF, state is proposed as a cross-domain concept: it may apply to atoms, organisms, minds, organizations, and societies—though the specific metrics differ by domain.

 ---